Prof-Iz/EMI-CODE-Thermal-Sensing-Android-peripheral/README.md

-# DISCLAIMER
+# DISCLAIMER | Referencing
 This is a work in progress!!
 Some code may have errors and is purely for my own personal tracking.
-Eventually if the code works and you are able to use it, by all means please do ;)<br>
+Eventually if the code works and you are able to use it, by all means please do ;) but remember to **reference my code** to *avoid **plagiarism** issues*<br>
 ***Ibrahim Izdhan**, 1001852671, UCSI University, Electrical and Electronics Engineering*<br><br>
 # EMI CODE Thermal Sensing Android peripheral
  Code repository for EMI Project May Sem Y2 Engineering<br>